AmirulAndalib/NV-UV/README.md

   or NVIDIA RTX 4090 / 4080 / 4070 Ti Super / 4070 Ti / 4070 Super / 4070 / 4060 Ti / 4060 (Ada Lovelace)
   or NVIDIA RTX 3090 Ti / 3090 / 3080 Ti / 3080 / 3070 Ti / 3070 / 3060 Ti / 3060 (Ampere, new in v0.97, verified on RTX 3090 only, other models experimental)
 - **Dependencies:** MSI Afterburner 4.6.6+ with RivaTuner Statistics Server (RTSS)
+- **Mobile / Laptop GPUs:** Not directly supported and not tested by me.
+The scanner may run, but there is no guarantee it works on mobile chips.
+You are welcome to try it at your own risk, but expect issues.
+Notebook support is on the ToDo.
 - **Driver:** Latest NVIDIA driver recommended

 ---